Seattle Children’s Kidney Transplant Program

 Our Kidney Transplant Services

 Seattle Children's is 1 of the top 5 kidney transplant centers by volume in the United States, with excellent clinical outcomes.
-U.S. News & World Report consistently ranks our nephrology program among the nation’s top 10, which means your child will be cared for by the very best.
+U.S. News & World Report has recognized Seattle Children’s as one of the top 10 best children’s hospitals in the U.S. and the best in the Pacific Northwest.

 Our program has been named a Center of Excellence by Optum’s Clinical Sciences Institute and a Program of Excellence by Cigna LifeSOURCE.